superbrothers/kubernetes-docs/kubectl_create_poddisruptionbudget.md

 ```
   # Create a pod disruption budget named my-pdb that will select all pods with the app=rails label
-  # and require at least one of them being available at any point in time.
+  # and require at least one of them being available at any point in time
   kubectl create poddisruptionbudget my-pdb --selector=app=rails --min-available=1

   # Create a pod disruption budget named my-pdb that will select all pods with the app=nginx label
-  # and require at least half of the pods selected to be available at any point in time.
+  # and require at least half of the pods selected to be available at any point in time
   kubectl create pdb my-pdb --selector=app=nginx --min-available=50%
 ```